-Review of Audited Financial Statements for the Year Ended December 31, 2014
+Review of Audited Financial Statements for the Year Ended December 31, 2016

-The audit committee has reviewed and discussed with Aldeyra's management and BDO USA, LLP the audited consolidated financial statements of Aldeyra for the year ended December 31, 2014.
-The audit committee has also discussed with BDO USA, LLP the matters required to be discussed by applicable requirements of the Public Company Accounting Oversight Board regarding communications between our independent registered public accounting firm and audit committee.
+The audit committee has reviewed and discussed with Aldeyra's management and BDO USA, LLP the audited financial statements of Aldeyra for the year ended December 31, 2016.
+The audit committee has also discussed with BDO USA, LLP the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as currently in effect and as adopted by the Public Company Accounting Oversight Board ("PCAOB").

-The audit committee has received and reviewed the written disclosures and the letter from BDO USA, LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the audit committee concerning independence, and has discussed with BDO USA, LLP its independence from us.
+The audit committee has received and reviewed the written disclosures and the letter from BDO USA, LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the audit committee concerning independence, and has discussed with BDO USA, LLP its independence from us.

-Based on the review and discussions referred to above, the audit committee recommended to the board of directors that the audited consolidated financial statements be included in Aldeyra's annual report on Form 10-K for the year ended December 31, 2014 for filing with the Securities and Exchange Commission.
+Based on the review and discussions referred to above, the audit committee recommended to the board of directors that the audited financial statements be included in the 2016 Annual Report for filing with the SEC.